WORK180/eslint-config-work180/README.md

 ## Using with editor plugins
 If your editor has an ESLint plugin, you can use it to auto format code using this ESLint config.
-The ESLint config uses prettier to format your code.
-If your editor has a prettier plugin installed, disable it to prevent conflicts.
+The ESLint config uses Prettier to format your code.
+If your editor has a Prettier plugin installed, disable it to prevent conflicts.